chinchang/konsole.table/README.md

 log-table
 =====
-*console.table API polyfill for node*
+*console.table API polyfill for Node.js*
 ***

 **log-table** adds `console.table` support in node so your same code can run in nnode and in browser.